vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/ocr_source/1_arthAnushAsana-vibhAgaH/15_uttarakRtyAdhikAraH.md

 SERVICE TO ARCHĀ:

-While rendering this service, the prapanna should do such acts of service as are in keeping with the respective relationships between him and the Lord and with the Lord's supreme majesty and easy accesssibility; he should do these acts towards the images (archa) into which the Lord has incarnated for the sake of some devotees with exclusive devotion to Him; for it has been said : "He who "believea in the eternal forin and supreme majesty of the Lord -him, O Poushkara, the Lord approaches," "In the same way as the water of the ocean taken up by the clouds and let fall
+While rendering this service, the prapanna should do such acts of service as are in keeping with the respective relationships between him and the Lord and with the Lord's supreme majesty and easy accesssibility; he should do these acts towards the images (archa) into which the Lord has incarnated for the sake of some devotees with exclusive devotion to Him; for it has been said : "He who "believea in the eternal forin and supreme majesty of the Lord -him, O Pauṣkara, the Lord approaches," "In the same way as the water of the ocean taken up by the clouds and let fall

-54. Poushkara Samhita :
+54. Pauṣkara Saṁhitā :

-55. Poushkara Samhita :
+55. Pauṣkara Saṁhitā :

 CONDUCT AFTER PRAPATTI